Marcello Papiniano Cusani: Early years

 Marcello Papiniano Cusani was born in Frasso Telesino on February 17, 1690 to Antonio Cusani and Antonietta Rainone.
-The Cusani family had already given birth to notable people, namely Biagio Cusani, poet and professor of law in Naples and Gennaro Cusani (uncle of Marcello) who was also professor of law.
-After receiving the basic education, he went to Naples, where he studied law under the guidance of his uncle Gennaro and Basilio Giannelli.
+Notable family members included Biagio Cusani, poet and professor of law in Naples and Gennaro Cusani (uncle of Marcello) who was also professor of law.
+After receiving basic education, he went to Naples, where he studied law under the guidance of his uncle Gennaro and Basilio Giannelli.

 At that time, Marcello was influenced by the ideas of his uncle (who was both against the Jesuits and the Spanish rule) and by the Neapolitan cultural environment of that period.
-He was influenced by the Congregazione dei padri pii operai and their leader father Torres (an enlightened clergyman), in 1709 he decided to start an ecclesiastical career, animated by the desire to renew the Church, and on 10 June 1713 he became priest.
+In 1709, influenced by the Congregazione dei padri pii operai and their leader father Torres (an enlightened clergyman), Marcello decided to start an ecclesiastical career.
+On 10 June 1713 he became a priest.

 Teaching in Turin and the period in Vienna

-Starting from 1720, his career began to take off.
-Initially he was entrusted with the task of "substitute for the old Digest" in the University of Naples.
+In 1720, Cusani was entrusted with the task of "substitute for the old Digest" in the University of Naples.

 In 1723, he also won the contest for the chairs of civil and canon law, and thus he was appointed professor of both of them.
 He also accepted the offer to teach civil law at the University of Turin and in 1724 he moved to Turin.
 He remained there until 1730, when the new king, Charles Emmanuel III imposed restrictions on the freedom of teaching and religion.

 In 1730, he left Turin and went to Vienna urged by his longtime friend Pietro Giannone, who was in that period was in Vienna.
 After a few years, however, Cusani decided to return to Naples, where he became a teacher of law and ecclesiastical history at the University of Naples, where he had, among his students, Ferdinando Galiani, Giuseppe Palmieri and Antonio Genovesi.